Davekimm/eecs4413-buttereo/README.md

+# Tech stacks used
-# I used Springboot for backend, React for Frontend, and MySQL for DB.
+I used Springboot for backend, React for Frontend, and MySQL for DB.

 # Frontend source code is in '/front/buttereo'.